ctrliq/ascender-install/ascender-install-instructions/k3s/README.md

   - If `k8s_install` is set to false, the installer will not perform a K3s install
 - SSL Certificate and Key
   - To enable HTTPS on your website, you need to provide the Ascender installer with an SSL Certificate file, and a Private Key file.
 While these can be self-signed certificates, it is best practice to use a trusted certificate, issued by a Certificate Authority.
 A good way to generate a trusted Certificate for the purpose of sandboxing, is to use the free Certificate Authority, [Let's Encrypt](https://letsencrypt.org/getting-started/).
   - Once you have a Certificate and Private Key file, make sure they are present on the Ascender installing server, and specify their locations in the default config file, with the variables `tls_crt_path`and `tls_key_path`, respectively.
-The installer will parse these files for their content, and use then to create a Kubernetes TLS Secret for HTTPS enablement.
+The installer will parse these files for their content, and use the content to create a Kubernetes TLS Secret for HTTPS enablement.

 ## Install Instructions